 - 3 pounds yukon gold potatoes, unpeeled (or russets, peeled), quartered or diced.

-- 1/2 cup vegan sour cream ( like Kite Hill Sour cream)
+- 1/2 cup vegan sour cream ( like Kite Hill Sour cream) or regular sour cream

 - 1 tablespoon truffle oil (optional but amazing)